 Enekulla Zendo is run by Pelle Bengtsson, and he was the perfect zen teacher for me.
 The zendo is a beautiful blend of traditional Japanese culture with strict rules on the one hand and a lot of open mind and heart on the other.

 Zen was not my first encounter with meditation, my whole family learned TM when I was in my early teens and we all did it twice a day for some years.
-After that being out in the forest, alone or with friends, became my way of connecting to something more vast and still.
+After that being out in the forest, alone or with friends, became my way of connecting with something more vast and still.